 Elements of a System

 - Architecture - This is the conceptual model that defines the structure, behavior and more views of a system.
-We can use flowcharts to represent to illustrate the architecture.
+We can use flowcharts to represent and illustrate the architecture.

 - Modules - This are components that handle one specific tasks in a system.
 A combination of the modules make up the system.